zmarffy/debpacker/README.md

 ### Packing

-Switch to the root director of the source code and run `debpack [app version]`.
+Switch to the root directory of the source code and run `debpack [app version]`.
 It's as simple as that.
 Run `debpack --help` for more options.

 ## Code changes that need to be made